-According to them, there are many stumbling blocks that people tend to run into, which can lead to adverse effects and suboptimal results.
+There are many stumbling blocks that can lead to adverse effects and suboptimal results.

-To get into full-blown ketosis and reap all the metabolic benefits of low-carb, merely cutting back on the carbs isn't enough.
+To reap all the metabolic benefits of low-carb diets, merely cutting back on the carbs isn't enough.

-Some would call anything under 100–150 grams per day low-carb, which is definitely a lot less than the standard Western diet.
+While there is no strict definition of a low-carb diet, anything under 100–150 grams per day is generally considered low-carb.
+This amount is definitely a lot less than the standard Western diet.

-But if you want to get into ketosis, with plenty of ketoness flooding your bloodstream to supply your brain with an efficient source of energy, then this level of intake may be excessive.
+But if you want to get into ketosis — which is essential for a ketogenic diet — then this level of intake may be excessive.

-This doesn't leave you with many carb options except vegetables and small amounts of berries.
+Keep in mind that this doesn't leave you with many carb options — except vegetables and small amounts of berries.

-Bottom Line: If you want to get into ketosis and reap the full metabolic benefits of low-carb, going under 50 grams of carbs per day may be required.
+SUMMARY If you want to get into ketosis and reap the full metabolic benefits of low-carb diets, going under 50 grams of carbs per day may be necessary.

-Protein is a very important macronutrient, which most people aren't getting enough of.
+Protein is a very important macronutrient which most people don’t get enough of.

-It can improve satiety and increase fat burning compared to other macronutrients (1).
+It can improve feelings of fullness and increase fat burning better than other macronutrients (1).

 Generally speaking, more protein should lead to weight loss and improved body composition.